 You may not be able to add young drivers to certain types of cars and there will be an additional fee, but our friendly agents will be able to advise you on this.

 It protects the provisional licence holder while they learn to drive in the car and the owner's No Claims Bonus won't be affected if they need to make a claim.
-You can add them for seven, 30, 60 or 90 days.
+You can add them from two hours to 90 days.